-The School employs a nurse who, in addition to her medical responsibilities and attending to the physical health of pupils, is also able to offer counselling and pastoral support to pupils as required.
-There is also a dedicated and totally confidential counselling service available in the School.
-Appointments to see the Counsellor can be made in confidence in the Senior School office
+The School employs a team of Nurses who, in addition to medical responsibilities and attending to the physical health of pupils, are able to offer additional pastoral support to pupils as required.
+There is also a dedicated and confidential counselling service available in the School.
+Appointments to see the Counsellor can be made in confidence in the Senior School office or via direct email.